 Is there a best time to visit Bend?
-The truthful answer is that every season in Bend comes with its fair share of fun with things to see and do.
+The truth is that every season in Bend has its fair share of fun with things to see and do.
 However, there is no doubt that summer is the perfect time to visit.

 Summer highs in Bend can reach as much as 84F but expect a fairly warm and pleasant average of 74F, perfect for all the city’s summer water sports.
 On average, Bend has more sunny days than anywhere else in Oregon!

-Do note though that its high desert climate means days can be hot but overnights quite cool, we’d be packing a pullover even in summer.
+However, note that its high desert climate means days can be hot, but overnights are quite cool; we’d be packing a pullover even in summer.